The Detectives

 Detective B

-(Looks back around the apartment and shakes head) There's a first time for everything.
+(Looks back around the apartment and shakes head) It wasn't the wife and it wasn't the husband.

 (BOTH exit door upstage left)